Is this England's best-ever Test attack as Stuart Broad closes in on 500 wickets?

 "I had another go and fortunately got the nick."

-Broad got Campbell again with exactly that perfect, fuller length and then added nightwatchman Kemar Roach, nicking off, in his next over.
+Broad got Campbell again with exactly that perfect, fuller length in the second innings on Sunday and then added nightwatchman Kemar Roach, nicking off, in his next over.
 It was almost too easy.

 What else would you expect from 'England's best-ever bowling attack'?

-Watch day four of the series-deciding third #raisethebat Test between England and West Indies live from 10.30am on Monday on Sky Sports Cricket.
+Watch day five of the series-deciding third #raisethebat Test between England and West Indies live from 10.30am on Tuesday on Sky Sports Cricket.